If you want to save money, but you’re spend happy and living paycheck to paycheck… that’s a major problem. But guess what? You’re not alone!

 1. Use Money Saving Apps

 Use smart apps like Trim Financial Manager to save you money.
 Trim is like having a mini personal finance assistant.
-He helps you automate your savings to clean up your unnecessary expenditures.
-In the last month alone, users have saved over $1,000,000!
+The app helps you automate your savings to clean up unnecessary expenditures, like subscriptions you never use.

 I realized I had an Audible subscription that I haven’t used in over 6 months so I kicked that subscription to the curb with a simple request to Trim.